Jordan-Stafford/Server-Side-APIs-Weather-Dashboard/README.md

 THEN I am again presented with current and future conditions for that city

 ## Description
 This is the 6th challenge assignment I did during my time in the UT Austin Coding Bootcamp.
 I have mastered the use of server-side APIs, the Foundation framework, and JavaScript.
+Just type in your city into the searchbar and the weather data should be displayed below.
+The container below the searchbar will save your search history.

 ## Media
 ![GitHub_6](https://user-images.githubusercontent.com/114362462/212497540-f5b1ddba-b3de-43cd-8705-655f8295345f.png)